hyperledger-labs/private-data-objects/docs/install.md

 ## Recommended Host System

-The required host-system configuration for Private Data Objects is to separate the Private Data Objects components from the Sawtooth components.
+The required host-system configuration for Private Data Objects is to separate the Private Data Objects components from the ledger components.
-This means if you want to run PDO on a single physical host, either PDO or the Sawtooth will have to run in a separate VM or container.
+This means if you want to run PDO on a single physical host, either PDO or the ledger will have to run in a separate VM or container.
 In particular, to run PDO in SGX HW mode, the PDO component has to run in an SGX-enabled environment.
 Below installation and configuration instructions will make sure that the host and the docker components fullfill this requirement.

-Sawtooth (and the PDO transaction processors for Sawtooth) should be run on Ubuntu 16.04.
+If Sawtooth ledger is used, then both Sawtooth (and the PDO transaction processors for Sawtooth) should be run on Ubuntu 16.04.
+If Microsoft CCF ledger is used, both CCF and the PDO transaction processor should be run on Ubuntu 18.04.

 Private Data Objects services (specifically the enclave service, provisioning service, and the client) should be run on Ubuntu 18.04  (server or client).